Windows

 Git, Bash, and Windows Terminal

-Go to https://git-scm.com/download/win and download the windows version of git (this installer also includes Bash and we will refer to it as Git Bash).
+Go to https://git-scm.com/download/win and download the 64-bit Git for Windows Setup (this installer also includes Bash and we will refer to it as Git Bash).
 After the download has finished, run the installer and accept the default configuration for all pages except for the following:

 • On the Select Components page, add a Git Bash profile to Windows Terminal.